VMAlert - executes a list of given alerting

 Rules #

-The Operator then generates a configuration based on the included VMRule
+The Operator then generates a configuration based on the included VMRules and updates the Configmaps containing

 the configuration.
-It continuously does so for all changes that are made to VMRule
+It continuously does so for all changes that are made to VMRules or to the VMAlert resource itself.

 For selecting rules from all namespaces you must specify it to empty value: